MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-fit-poly-fl.md

 * *y_fit_series*: The name of the column to store the best fit series.
 * *fit_coeff*: The name of the column to store the best fit polynomial coefficients.
 * *degree*: The required order of the polynomial to fit.
 For example, 1 for linear regression, 2 for quadratic regression, and so on.
 * *x_series*: The name of the column containing the [independent variable](https://en.wikipedia.org/wiki/Dependent_and_independent_variables), that is, the x or time axis.
 This parameter is optional, and is needed only for [unevenly spaced series](https://en.wikipedia.org/wiki/Unevenly_spaced_time_series).
-The default value is an empty string, as x is redundant for the regression of an evenly-spaced series.
+The default value is an empty string, as x is redundant for the regression of an evenly spaced series.
 * *x_istime*: This boolean parameter is optional.
 This parameter is needed only if *x_series* is specified and it's a vector of datetime.

 ## Usage